Back

 Getting your CAS and visa issues sorted

-If you’re an international student, and need a visa to study in the UK, then you’ll have an extra step to complete to secure your place.
+If you’re an international student and need a visa to study in the UK, then you’ll have an extra step to complete to secure your place.

-It can take between 3-8 weeks to process visa applications, so if you’re thinking of starting your studies in September you’ll need to act quickly!
+It can take 3-8 weeks to process visa applications, so if you’re thinking of starting your studies in September you’ll need to act quickly!

 Top tips for late visa applications